|

 provisions.
 Those gadgets were reserved for the civvy market.
 Norton Assembly

-book entry specifically states Speedo "without trip".
+book entries specifically states "80 MPH Speedo, without trip".

+an internal square connection.
 It is not clear yet as of when the

 still show the thick cables, which date them at least upto end of 1940, and